Where to Eat in Madrid: The Ultimate Guide

 Some of Madrid’s most famous foods are the bocadillo de calamares (fried calamari sandwich), cocido madrileño (chickpea, meat, and vegetable stew), and callos a la madrileña (Madrid-style tripe stew).

-What is the most popular restaurant in Madrid?
+What is the city’s most popular restaurant?

 The best-known restaurant in Madrid is Sobrino de Botín, often shortened to simply Botín.
 Its claim to fame: being the oldest operating restaurant in the world, having opened in 1725!